Financial-Times/n-auto-logger/README.md

 * `concise` would log success/failure of operation and only failure of action
 * `error` would log only failure of operation and action

+You can override the ENV_VAR with a flag value as well if you would like to switch log level in production for debugging.

 ## Install
 ```shell
 npm install @financial-times/n-auto-logger